Studying at Cambridge

 Participant literacy required Yes

-Suitable for use in free living Yes
+Suitable for use in free-living Yes

 Requires individual portion size estimation No